-- These programs provide for the health, safety, and well-being of a resident and the resident's child(ren), providing preparation and support who may or may not be in the resident's legal custody.
+- •These programs provide for the health, safety, and well-being of a resident and the resident's child(ren), providing preparation and support who may or may not be in the resident's legal custody.
 These programs ensure that youth are provided with parenting preparation & life skills.
-Programs should consult with their intended region to assess the need. - CCIs must employ distinct individuals in the roles of Director & Human Service Professional (see definitions in the RBWO Minimum Standards) and staff should have knowledge and/or experience working with this population.
+Programs should consult with their intended region to assess the need and learn more at Georgia Campaign for Adolescent Power and Potential gcapp.org. - •CCIs must employ distinct individuals in the roles of Director & Human Service Professional (see definitions in the RBWO Minimum Standards) and staff should have knowledge and/or experience working with this population.